briwagner/OAuth_JWT_recipes/README.md

 DocuSign and grant permission for your app to use his credentials.

 ### Colophon
-This script has been tested on a Macintosh.
+The command_line script has been tested on a Macintosh using a bash shell.
 Pull requests are welcomed.

-All software supplied by a pull request must be licensed under the MIT License.
+All software supplied by pull requests must be licensed under the MIT License.

 [1]:https://docs.docusign.com/esign/guide/authentication/oa2_auth_code.html